b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 &nbsp;

 ## 2016
-I'll begin with the year 2016 because of the following quote from Deseret News, but afterward I'll focus on more recent events:
+I'll begin with the year 2016 because of the following quote from Deseret News.
+Afterward I'll focus on more recent events:

 > *In [a lecture given](http://www.deseretnews.com/article/865655946/At-Oxford-Elder-Oaks-says-religions-value-evident-in-refugee-crisis.html?pg=all) last month at the University of Oxford, Elder Dallin H. Oaks of the Quorum of the Twelve Apostles said that each year The Church of Jesus Christ of Latter-day Saints spends about ==$40 million on welfare, humanitarian and other LDS Church-sponsored projects== around the world and has done so for more than 30 years.*
 >